 ANZAC Day Tours, Gallipoli 2020.
 Starts: 10th April.
 Our Egypt & Anzac 2020 explorer is a 17 day combo tour taking in the highlights of Egypt and Turkey and giving you the chance to pay your respects at the Dawn Service.
 From the Pyramids of Giza to the Thermal Pools of Pamukkale, you witness some of man and natures greatest creations.

 10 April 2020.
 Welcome to Egypt!
 On arrival at the airport you are transferred to our hotel.
 Enjoy the rest of today at leisure, or those arriving early may wish to book our Backstreets of Cairo tour which visits lesser known highlights of the capital including Tahrir Square, the hub of the 2011 Egyptian Revolution.

 You may also extend your stay in Cairo with our pre or post tour Alexandria Day Trip.

 Pyramids of Giza & the Sphinx

 Discover Egypt’s main attraction today as we visit the incredible Pyramids of Giza and the Sphinx.
 The largest of the pyramids, Cheops, was the tallest man-made building on Earth for 3,800 years.
 Experts still can’t agree how the ancient Egyptians constructed the pyramids with their limited technology - it remains a mystery.
 A stop is made at a government supervised papyrus emporium and then we continue to the necropolis of Saqqara, home to the famous Pyramid of Djoser.
 This ancient monument dates back to around 2700BC and is surrounded by countless tombs and burial sites.
 After our tour, we return to Cairo for the evening.

 Overnight: Cairo | Breakfast

 The Egyptian Museum

 Cairo - Aswan.
 Today we visit the new Grand Egyptian Museum, which houses a giant exhibition containing the treasures of King Tutankhamun.
-Many pieces on show are being displayed for the first time and artefacts have been brought together from across Egypt and the world to this one fantastic location.
+Many pieces on show are being displayed for the first time and artifacts have been brought together from across Egypt and the world to this one fantastic location.
 The museum also makes use of new technology including virtual reality.
 After our visit, the afternoon is free to relax at the hotel, before we board the night train to Aswan this evening.

 Overnight: Sleeper Train | Breakfast